Data Grid

 Sorting

-When a column is sorted, the column header will have an arrow pointing up or down indicating the sort direction.
-You can sort by multiple columns by opening the context menu for a second column and sorting it, too.
+When a column is sorted, the column header displays an arrow pointing up or down to indicate the sort direction.
+You can sort by multiple columns by opening the context menu for a second column and sorting it as well.
 The number next to the sort direction indicates the sort order of the column.

-The data grid has copy-and-paste capabilities similar to a spreadsheet.
+The data grid provides copy-and-paste capabilities similar to a spreadsheet.
 You can select:

 - A single cell